ajaen4/eks-complete-cicd/README.md

 As explained in the Workflow section, we can define all our Kubernetes stacks in the file "argo-cd-apps.yaml".
 Each entry of the file has the following required properties:

 - name: Name of the application inside Argo CD.
 Example: monitoring.
 - repoURL: URL of the repo that Argo CD will connect to.
-Example:: https://github.com/ajaen4/eks-complete-cicd.
+Example: https://github.com/ajaen4/eks-complete-cicd.
 - path: path where the Kubernetes manifests are located.
 Example: k8s/dist.
 - branch: specific branch of the repo to target.
 Example: main.